dfuse-io/docs/content/eosio/public-apis/reference/rest/get-state-table-row.md

 {{< /method-list-item >}}

 {{< method-list-item name="key_type" type="String" required="false" >}}
-  Defaults to `name`, see [KeyType](#state-table-KeyType) for valid values.
+  Defaults to `name`, see [Key Type](#key-type) for valid values.
 How to represent the row keys in the returned table as well as how to interpret the `primary_key` received in string.
 {{< /method-list-item >}}

 {{< method-list-item name="with_block_num" type="Boolean" required="false" >}}